marcosolime/game-of-life/Readme.md

 ```

 ## Thanks 😊
 Feel free to use, modify and expand the code to meet your needs.
-Have fun
+Have fun!